K-pop's biggest music label HYBE looks to lift language barrier with AI

 In a before-and-after comparison shown to Reuters, an elongated vowel sound was added to the word "twisted" in the English lyrics, for example, to sound more natural while no detectable change was made to the singer's voice.

-HYBE announced the 45 billion won (US$36 million) acquisition of Supertone in January.
+HYBE announced the 45b won (S$47m) acquisition of Supertone in January.
 HYBE said it planned to make some of the AI technology used in MIDNATT's song accessible to creators and the public, but did not specify if it would charge fees.

 'IMMERSIVE EXPERIENCE'